Ollie1o1/options/README.md

 ### 3. Premium Categorization

+**Single-Stock Mode:**
-After scoring, contracts are divided into three price buckets by premium:
+Contracts are divided into three price buckets by premium quantiles:
 - **LOW**: Bottom 33rd percentile of premiums
 - **MEDIUM**: Middle 33rd percentile
 - **HIGH**: Top 33rd percentile

+**Budget Mode:**
+Contracts are categorized based on percentage of your budget:
+- **LOW**: 0-33% of budget (affordable options)
+- **MEDIUM**: 33-66% of budget (moderate investments)
+- **HIGH**: 66-100% of budget (higher-cost opportunities)

+This ensures you see options across the full spectrum of your budget, not just the cheapest options available.

 ### 4. Selection & Ranking